Catawba-Wateree Habitat Enhancement Program (CWHEP)

 North Carolina Wildlife Resources Commission; Elkin, NC

-An award was granted to enhance fish habitat by planting native aquatic vegetation and installing hundreds of artificial fish habitat structures in lakes James, Rhodhiss, Hickory, Lookout Shoals and Norman.
+Awards were granted to enhance fish habitat by planting native aquatic vegetation and installing hundreds of artificial fish habitat structures in lakes James, Rhodhiss, Hickory, Lookout Shoals, Mountain Island and Norman.

 North Carolina Lions Club Camp Dogwood Conservation Project; Sherrills Ford, NC